PSYCHOLOGICAL FORUM

 In this sense, teaching and psychotherapy are not primarily about the transmission of information, but about creating the conditions in which perception, understanding, and skills can develop through direct experience and enable desired change.

-I am certified in Intensive Short-Term Dynamic Psychotherapy (ISTDP), with core training (2012–2015) with Allan Abbass and Jon Frederickson, and advanced training (2021–2022) with Allan Abbass and Joel Town.
+I am a certified ISTDP practitioner, having completed core training with Allan Abbass and Jon Frederickson, followed by advanced training with Allan Abbass and Joel Town.

 (C) Maria Sandgren Psychological Forum Sweden 2026